7 Best PLM Software for Fashion Teams for 2026

 3. Backbone PLM

-Source: Backboneplm.com
+Source: bamboorose.com/backbone/

-Backbone PLM is a web-based tool designed to support product development for fashion brands, especially DTC startups and smaller design teams.
-It offers lightweight PLM functionality, including component libraries, tech pack creation, and vendor tracking.
+Backbone PLM is a web-based tool designed to support product development for fashion brands, especially DTC startups and mid-sized fashion brands with smaller design teams.

 While Backbone supports straightforward workflows effectively, growing teams may find they need additional flexibility as operations expand.

-Features such as project management or built-in collaboration tools might require third-party integrations or workarounds depending on the complexity of the workflow.
+Features such as project management or built-in collaboration tools might require third-party integrations or workarounds, depending on the complexity of the workflow.

 Key features